MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 ```
 The second way to get the connection ID is to navigate to the project in the Azure AI Foundry and click on the **Connected resources** tab and then select your Azure AI Search resource.
 :::image type="content" source="../../media/tools/ai-search/success-acs-connection.png" alt-text="A screenshot of an AI Search resource connection page in Azure AI Foundry." lightbox="../../media/tools/ai-search/success-acs-connection.png":::
-In the URL, you see the wsid=/subscription/your-subscription-id..., this is the connection ID you need to use. this is the connection ID you need to use.
+In the URL, you see the wsid=/subscription/your-subscription-id..., this is the connection ID you need to use.
 Copy everything that comes after wsid=.
 :::image type="content" source="../../media/tools/ai-search/connection-id.png" alt-text="A screenshot of an AI Search resource connection and how to copy the connection ID." lightbox="../../media/tools/ai-search/connection-id.png":::

 ### Step 3: Configure the Azure AI Search tool